 GEOG 105 Physical Geography.
 An introduction to hydrology and the physical processes operating in and on the planet earth.
 Topics of study will include ground and surface water, the hydrologic cycle, watershed models, groundwater recharge, geomorphology, tectonics, structural features, and geological processes relating to natural resource management, environmental processes and concerns.
-Cross-listed as BIOL 105/ENVS 105.
 3 semester credit hours.
 Physical-Scientific MOI.
 Typically offered: Periodically.